dnarvaez27/JavaScript-Graphics/src/tree/radial/README.md

 This library makes a radial representation of a tree data structure.

+> Yet to do:
+> * Automate selecting ring if there are too many nodes in that ring

 ### Before you Start
 In order to make use of this library, you must include [tree.js](https://github.com/dnarvaez27/JavaScript-Graphics/blob/master/src/datastructures/tree/tree.js) and [svg.js*](https://github.com/dnarvaez27/JavaScript-Graphics/blob/master/src/tree/radial/svg.min.js)